MicrosoftDocs/PowerShell-Docs/reference/7.5/Microsoft.PowerShell.Core/About/about_Type_Conversion.md

 New-Object: Cannot find an overload for "Guid" and the argument count: "16".
 ```

-PowerShell treats the `$bytes` array as a list of individual parameters.
-Even
+PowerShell treats the `$bytes` array as a list of individual parameters even
 though `$bytes` is an array of bytes and `System.Guid` has a `Guid(Byte[])`
 constructor.

-This common code pattern is instance of _pseudo method syntax_, which doesn't
+This common code pattern is an instance of _pseudo method syntax_, which doesn't
 always work as intended.
 This syntax translates to:

 ```powershell